War of the Quadruple Alliance: Outbreak

+In August 1717, Spanish forces landed on Sardinia and by November had re-established control of the island.
+They met little opposition since Austria was engaged in the 1716–1718 Austro-Turkish War, and France and the Netherlands needed peace to rebuild their shattered economies.
+Attempts to resolve the situation through diplomacy failed, and in June 1718, a British naval force arrived in the Western Mediterranean as a preventive measure.
+Emboldened by their success in Sardinia, in July 1718 the Spanish landed 30,000 men on Sicily but the strategic position had now changed.
+Austria signed the July 1718 Treaty of Passarowitz with the Ottoman Empire, and on 2 August, joined Britain, France, and the Dutch in the Quadruple Alliance, which gave its name to the war.

-The Spanish took Palermo on 7 July, then divided their army; on 18 July, Marquess of Lede opened the siege of Messina, while the duke of Montemar occupied the rest of the island.
+After taking Palermo on 7 July, part of the Spanish army under the Marquess of Lede besieged Messina, while the Duke of Montemar occupied the rest of the island.
 On 11 August, a British squadron commanded by Sir George Byng eliminated the Spanish fleet at the Battle of Cape Passaro.
-This was followed in the autumn by the landing of a small Austrian army, assembled in Naples by the Austrian Viceroy Count Wirich Philipp von Daun, near Messina to lift the siege by the Spanish forces.
-The Austrians were defeated in the First Battle of Milazzo on 15 October, and only held a small bridgehead around Milazzo.
+A small Austrian army was assembled in Naples by Count Wirich Philipp von Daun, and in early October landed near Messina to lift the siege.
+The Austrians were defeated in the First Battle of Milazzo on 15 October and held only a small bridgehead around Milazzo.

 In 1718, Cardinal Alberoni began plotting to replace the Duc d'Orléans, regent to the 5-year-old King Louis XV of France, with Philip V. This plot became known as the Cellamare conspiracy.
 After the plot was discovered, Alberoni was expelled from France, which declared war on Spain.
 By 17 December 1718, the French, British, and Austrians had all officially entered the war against Spain.
 The Dutch would join them later, in August 1719.

 San Sebastián

-The Duc d'Orléans ordered a French army under the Duke of Berwick to invade the western Basque districts of Spain in April 1719, still under the shock of Philip V's military intervention against them.
+The Duc d'Orléans ordered a French army under the Duke of Berwick to invade the western Basque districts of Spain in April 1719, which were still under the shock of Philip V's military intervention against them.
 Berwick successfully besieged San Sebastián and also entered northern Catalonia.
-In both regions there was support for the invaders from leading local figures, some of whom lobbied for them to be permanently annexed by France.
-Spain attempted to counter this by launching its own expedition to Brittany, in the hope of raising a rebellion against the Regent of France.
-It consisted of a 1,000 troops, but carried arms for 10,000 more.
+In both regions, there was support for the invaders from leading local figures, some of whom lobbied for them to be permanently annexed by France.
+Spain attempted to counter that by launching its own expedition to Brittany in the hope of raising a rebellion against the Regent of France.
+It consisted of a 1,000 troops but carried arms for 10,000 more.
 However, after landing at Vannes they found little support amongst the inhabitants and withdrew.

 Sicily

 In Sicily, the Austrians started a new offensive under Count Claude Florimond de Mercy.
 They first suffered a defeat in the Battle of Francavilla (20 June 1719).
-But the Spanish were cut off from their homeland by the British fleet and it was just a matter of time before their resistance would crumble.
+However, the Spanish were cut off from their homeland by the British fleet, and it was just a matter of time before their resistance would crumble.
 Mercy was then victorious in the second Battle of Milazzo, took Messina in October and besieged Palermo.